BeeFit: Fitness & Wellness

 The fitness industry has spent decades telling you that you have to pick a side.
 You are either bulking, eating in a surplus to build muscle while accepting some fat gain.
 Or you are cutting, starving yourself to shed fat while watching your hard earned muscle disappear.
 This binary approach forces you into a miserable cycle of extremes.

-1. Is Body Recomposition Actually Possible or Just Fitness Hype?
+Is Body Recomposition Actually Possible?

 Direct Answer